IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 ### Notes and Limitations

-Using the drop-down with a virtualized list of items enforce some limitations.
-Please be aware of the following when trying to set up a drop-down list using `*igxFor`:
+Using the drop-down with a virtualized list of items enforces some limitations.
+Please, be aware of the following when trying to set up a drop-down list using `*igxFor`:
  - The drop-down items that are being looped need to be passed in a wrapping element (e.g. `<div>`) which has the following css: `overflow: hidden` and `height` equal to `containerSize` in `px`
  - `<igx-drop-down-item-group>` cannot be used for grouping items when the list is virtualized.
 Use the `isHeader` propery instead
  - The `items` accessor will return only the list of non-header drop-down items that are currently in the virtualized view.